Southern Alta language

 Southern Alta (also known as Kabuloan Dumagat, Kabuluen, Kabulowan or Kabuluwan, Kabuluwen, Ita, Baluga, Pugot), is a distinctive Aeta language of the mountains of northern Philippines.
-This article will discuss Southern Alta's location, vocabulary, similarities and differences shared with other languages of the Philippines.
 Southern Alta is one of many endangered languages that risks being lost if it is not passed on by current speakers.
 Most speakers of Southern Alta also speak Tagalog.

 Southern Alta is not particularly close to Northern Alta or to other languages of Luzon.
 Both Northern and Southern Alta have a significant proportion of vocabulary that is unique to each other, however, they are also very different from the other.
 Many Southern Alta also interact primarily with Tagalog speakers, sharing similarities between both languages.
 Tagalog is a more widely spoken language in the Philippines, using an alphabet that has five vowels and fifteen consonants.
 Although Southern Alta and Tagalog share similarities, Southern Alta still remains a very distinct language that constitutes at least one coordinate branch of the large Meso-Cordilleran group of Northern Luzon languages.
 The Southern Alta are also commonly referred to Kabuluwan, which may associate them with the Bulu, a small river flowing west past Malibay in Northern Bulacan Province.

 As a critically endangered language, Southern Alta has very few speakers.
 Currently, Southern Alta has a population of 1,000 speakers.

 Geographic distribution

 Southern Alta is spoken primarily in the Sierra Madre of eastern Nueva Ecija and in nearby coastal areas of Quezon Province.
 Lawrence Reid collected data from San Miguel, located east of Rio Chico, a barrio (barangay) of General Tinio, Nueva Ecija.
 There are also Southern Alta living further south near Norzagaray in Bulacan (Reid 2013: 339).
-A phonologically more conservative dialect is spoken by a group known as the Edimala in Dicapanikian and Dicapanisan, on the coast north of Dingalan (Reid 2013: 339).
+A phonologically more conservative dialect is spoken by a group known as the Edimala in Dicapanikian and Dicapanisan, on the coast north of Dingalan, Aurora (Reid 2013: 339).

 Abreu (2018) reported Southern Alta speakers to be living in Sitio Bato, Barangay Sapang Bulac, Doña Remedios Trinidad Municipality, Bulacan, who had been forcibly resettled from Hilltop, Norzagaray, Bulacan by the National Power Corporation (NPC).
 Many have intermarried with the Umiray Dumaget.
 There are also Southern Alta people living with the Tagalog in Sitio Tubigan, Barangay Kalawakan, Doña Remedios Trinidad Municipality, but they no longer speak the Southern Alta language.